dfinity/interface-spec/spec/index.md

 If the request headers provided by the canister do not contain a `user-agent` header (case-insensitive), then the IC sends a `user-agent` header (case-insensitive) with the value `ic/1.0` in addition to the headers provided by the canister.
+Such an additional header does not contribute to the above limits on HTTP request headers.

 :::note